gnosis-xian/development-commons/README.md

 Commons code in every project.

-At the begining of a project.
-Some same codes will copy to this new.
-This is very troublesome.
-Now it can be add dependency in maven to solve the repeat work problems.
+At the beginning of a project.
+Some same codes will be duplicate with each other.
+That's very troublesome.

+Now, you can be add dependency in your maven project to solve the repeat work problems.

 This project will be open source and everyone can contribute codes.